Oahu vs. Big Island

 Whirl through a mix of adrenaline-pumping activities in Big Island to keep your inner adventurer happy.
 Some of your top activities should include:

-- Whale Watching in Kona: If you want to experience the most spectacular sight on earth, then plan your trip to Big Island in the winter.
+- Whale Watching in Kona: If you want to experience the most spectacular sight on earth, plan your winter trip to the Big Island.
 Don't miss the chance to see whales in the wild as you sail the Kona waters.

 - Pu'uhonua o Honaunau National Historical Park: This national park delivers a rich and diverse cultural experience.
 Discover the ancient Hawaiian relics here.
 Plus, explore Two-Step, the best snorkeling spot on the island.

-- Excellent Snorkeling at Two-Step: Discover your underwater world at Two-Step.
+- Excellent Snorkeling at Two-Step: Discover the underwater world at Two-Step.
 Swim with an impressive variety of fish and coral.

 - Hawaii Volcanoes National Park: This national park consists of many hiking paths.
 Spend hours on ranger-led hikes, and find the best views of the lava flowing into the ocean.
 Or hike the Kilauea Iki trail and see the effects of volcanic activity on the island over millions of years.
 You'll descend into the caldera from the Volcano rainforest to see what life was like on this island before humans came.

-- MacKenzie State Park: We suggest grabbing your camera and taking a walk through the beautiful landscape.
+- MacKenzie State Park: We suggest grabbing your camera and walking through the beautiful landscape.
 It is the perfect spot to shoot your next social media-worthy image.

-- Hilo: The downtown area of Hilo offers an excellent day of exploring with shops, galleries, and boutiques.
-Sample the local food or purchase local arts and crafts at the Farmers Markets held on Wednesdays and Saturdays.
+- Hilo: The downtown area of Hilo offers an excellent day of exploring shops, galleries, and boutiques.
+Sample the local food or purchase local arts and crafts at the Farmer's Markets held on Wednesdays and Saturdays.
 You can also find the Tsunami Museum.

-- Mauna Kea: For the best stargazing, spend the night at Mauna Kea.
+- Mauna Kea: For the best stargazing, spend some nights there.

-- Kapoho Kalapana Road: Drive through Puna for breathtaking sceneries on the island.
+- Kapoho Kalapana Road: Drive through Puna for breathtaking coastal scenes on the island.
 You can also enjoy a drive along the Hamakua Coast.

 - Historic Town of Honoka: Go to the heart of this town, the Waipi'o Valley.
-It's a great place to enjoy a leisurely lunch while browsing the stores, art galleries and taking in some culture.
+It's a great place to enjoy a leisurely lunch while browsing the stores and art galleries and taking in some culture.